YasinEl/mzRAPP/README.md

 callmzRAPP()
 ```

 or use mzRAPP without the shiny interface as described below.
-Please
-note that mzRAPP is primarily intended for use via the shiny user
-interface.

 ## Use examples